victorheringer/planning-poker-deck/README.md

 npm install
 ```

-This app has a story book, if you wanna check it, just run
+This app has a story book, if you wanna check it out, just run:

 ```
 npm run storybook